aarepalm/GreatestCommonFactor/README.md

+# GreatestCommonFactor
-# Finding the GreatestCommonFactor using Prime Factorization
+Finding the GreatestCommonFactor using Prime Factorization